 Description

 The courtyard is entered at the south-east corner through a large elliptical-headed arch set within a high rubble stone wall.
-The archway advances slightly from the wall and is constructed in granite ashlar with voussoirs, projecting spring stones and keystone, with stone coping.
-Plain cast-iron gates provide access.
-The courtyard surface is finished with brick pavers, decorative planting beds and gravel.
+The archway advances slightly from the wall and is constructed in granite ashlar with voussoirs, projecting spring stones and keystone, topped with stone coping.
+Plainly detailed cast-iron gates provide access.
+The courtyard floor is finished with brick pavers, decorative planting beds and gravel.

 The courtyard is set at the foot of Slieve Gullion with a walled garden to its north-west and Hawthorn House to its south.
-It has two gate lodges: a much-altered back lodge to the north and a restored gate lodge to the east, opposite the entrance gates to the park.
+The complex includes two gate lodges: a much-altered back lodge to the north and a restored gate lodge to the east, opposite the entrance gates to the park.
+The property was sold to the Forestry Commission in 1968.
+The present buildings were developed to provide resources for the local community and tourists, opening to the public in 1995.
+The complex was taken over in 1999 by Clanrye Employment and Training Services, Newry.
+The outbuildings are associated with the main house and gate lodges.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.